garrandall/popular-music-data/tracks/sex-me--parts-i---ii--r--kelly.md

 Up and down to a sixty-nine tempo

 Yeah, now throw your body parts around
-Now let me hear you make a ooh aah sound
+Now let me hear you make a ohaah sound
 'Cause I'm your lover man
 So call your other man and say you found another man